Knitting Increase / Decrease Calculator

 A: If you see a "too many changes" warning, split your changes across 2 rows for better results.

-This calculator is your knitting companion - no more mental math stress!
+This calculator is your knitting companion — no more mental math stress!
 Just enter your numbers, choose your mode, and get the perfect pattern.
+Try both Simple and Pro modes to see which pattern style you prefer.
 Happy knitting!
-Pro Tip: Try both modes to see which pattern style you prefer! ๐